Uzbekistan is one of those countries where the average people would have the problem to place on the map. But it’s a fantastic country.

-There’s not train station in Khiva, but you can take the train to Urgench about 40 km away then either take a bus or shared taxi to Khiva.
+There’s no a train station in Khiva, but you can take the train to Urgench about 40 km away then either take a bus or shared taxi to Khiva.

-They also got a well-working bus system, but I would recommend taking train instead, it’s very long distances between the cities and it didn’t seem like they the busses where the best quality, but if you going off the beaten path you don’t have much choice.
+They also got a well-working bus system, but I would recommend taking the train instead, it’s very long distances between the cities, and it didn’t seem like they the busses where the best quality, but if you are going off the beaten path you don’t have much choice.

 The best place to change your money is on the “black market” around the local bazaars, I personally never had any problems with doing that, the exchange rate when I did it was about 100 USD- 260 000 som, but that varies a bit from day to day, discuss the rate before you agree on the amount you get.